Schezwan Sauce is one of those sauces everybody needs to try to believe how tasty and versatile it is… the best hot sauce!

 - Finely chop the ginger and garlic in small cubes no more than 1,5mm in size; thinly chop the white part of the spring onion as well.
 Set all aside.

-- In a pan, warm up the mustard and sunflower oil on medium heat, but do not allow it to overheat; once warm add the ginger and garlic and reduce the flame to low.
+- In a pan, warm up the sunflower oil on medium heat, but do not allow it to overheat; once warm add the ginger and garlic and reduce the flame to low.
 Allow these to cook slowly, without browning, until the rawness has gone (about 2-3 minutes), then add the chopped spring onion.

 - Mix well and allow to cook on a low flame for a further 4-5 minutes.

 - In the meantime, drain the Kashmiri Red Chilies, but keep their water on the side; remove the top of the chilies, if the green part is still there, then grind them to a paste using a little bit of the water they soaked in if needed.
+Put this chili sauce aside.

 - Once ginger, garlic, and spring onions are cooked, add the Kashmiri chili paste and tomato paste to the pan and mix well again; always keeping them on low heat, cook for a further 4-5 minutes, or until the tomato and chili paste are cooked through.